deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18538/index.md

 ![](figures/figures_10_1.png)

-> 🔼 Figure 8 shows examples of SMITE's accurate segmentation results in challenging scenarios with object occlusion and camouflage.
+> 🔼 Figure 8 shows example segmentation results from SMITE on challenging scenarios with occlusion and camouflage.
 > <details>
 > <summary>read the caption</summary>
 > Figure 8: Segmentation results in challenging scenarios .
 SMITE accurately segments out the objects under occlusion ('ice-cream') or camouflage ('turtle') highlighting the robustness of our segmentation technique.